 On a personal level, I feel reluctant to talk about this subject at all.
 I am not religious or conservative, so why would conservative religious people want to hear my thoughts on the topic?
 I am also not a woman, so why should women desire to hear what a man thinks about an issue that has nothing to do with him?
 It just seems all wrong, me talking about this.

-But I guess the reason I finally did decide to write on abortion is because I keep bumping into it in political dialogue.
-When I talk to old friends of mine who are conservative, and they ask me why I'm liberal, after I talk to them about labor rights, the economy, environmental protection, and civil liberties, they nearly always ask at the end: "But what about abortion?"
-It becomes clear to me again, that for many people abortion is not just one of many issues, but is the issue that makes all the difference in who they "side with" in American politics.
+But I guess the reason I finally did decide to write on abortion, is because I keep bumping into it in political dialogue.
+When I talk to old friends of mine who are conservative, and they ask me why I’m liberal, after I finish talking to them about labor rights, the economy, environmental protection, and civil liberties, they nearly always ask at the end: “But what about abortion?”
+It becomes clear to me, again, that for many people abortion is not just one of many issues, but is the issue that makes all the difference in who they “side with” in American politics.

 In the South especially, what liberals are primarily known for is not our positions on income inequality or public education or healthcare or even our history of getting women the right to vote, ending prohibition, and stopping slavery.
-We're known— almost solely— as being the people who are "for abortion".
-So one cannot hope— as I once naively did— to be openly Left in the South without having to explain where one stands in relation to the topic.
+We’re known— almost solely— as being the people who are “for abortion”.
+So one cannot hope— as I once naively did— to be openly left without having to explain where one stands in relation to the topic.

-There are blind spots in both the "pro-life" and "pro-choice" camps that to me seem to be big gaping holes in the argumentations of both, but rarely get addressed.
-The "pro-life" camp has a problem, I believe, with when they say life begins, and the "pro-choice" camp has a problem, I believe, with refusing to remark on when life begins at all.
-In order to tackle both of these issues, I've decided to remark first on the "pro-life" argument and then remark next on the "pro-choice" argument.
+There are blind spots in both the “pro-life” and “pro-choice” camps that, to me, seem to be big gaping holes in the argumentations of both but which rarely get addressed.
+The “pro-life” camp has a problem, I believe, with when they say life begins, and the “pro-choice” camp has a problem, I believe, with refusing to remark on when life begins at all.
+In order to tackle both of these issues, I’ve decided to remark first on the “pro-life” argument and then remark next on the “pro-choice” argument.

 Prominent voices in both Roman Catholic and conservative evangelical communities have defended the ending of life support for brain dead patients, and have said that it is not a part of the “sin” of euthanasia.
 This, according to them, is because a person dies when their brain dies even if the heart is still artificially kept beating.